prakashk0301/gradle-delombok/README.md

         id 'de.lukaskoerfer.gradle.delombok' id '0.2'
     }

 Additionally, the plugin requires a version of Lombok in the `compileOnly` configuration (which is required when working with Lombok anyhow).
 Therefor, this plugin is compatible with the [`io.franzbecker.gradle-lombok` plugin](https://github.com/franzbecker/gradle-lombok).
-You can also register the lombok dependency manually:
+You can also register the Lombok dependency manually:

     dependencies {
-        compileOnly 'org.projectlombok:lombok:$version'
+        compileOnly 'org.projectlombok:lombok:1.18.0'
     }

 ## Usage